x-fer/hwop/README.md

 http://markup.xfer.hr/rnd/

-Fork this repo, and when your article is ready, send a pull request!
+Fork this repo, and when your article is ready, and send a pull request!